 Adding extra sugar to the top of these muffins is also optional, but it gives them the most irresistible crunchy top!!

-I am a huge fan of muffin tops, and have been know to rip them right off my muffins.
+I am a huge fan of muffin tops, and have been known to rip them right off my muffins.
 They’re my favorite part of a muffin, and I think they’re best with that sprinkle of sanding sugar.

 It also gives them a gorgeous, sparkly look once they’re baked.

-Tips for Making The Best Small Batch of Chocolate Chip Muffins
+Tips for Making the Best Small Batch of Chocolate Chip Muffins

 - Ingredients at room temp mix together better, so be sure you set out any cold ingredients ahead of time.